PiPs: a Kernel-based Optimization Scheme for Analyzing Non-Stationary 1D Signals: Overview of PiPs

-In many applications, e.g. ECG and photoplethysmogram data analysis, heuristic properties of the physical system are available and we know the rough range of instantaneous frequencies $\omega_k$.
-Hence, we can apply a band-pass filter to $f(t)=\sum_{k=1}^{K} a_k(t)s_k(\phi_k(t))$, and then estimate $a_k$ and $\phi_k$ of $\widehat{s}_k(1) a_k(t) e^{i\phi_k(t)}$ in a certain frequency band using traditional time-frequency analysis methods \cite{Auger1995,Daubechies1996,YANG2017} to initialize $\{a_k\}$ and $\{\phi_k\}$ following the method in \cite{1DSSWPT}.
+where $\mathcal{S}$ indicates the set of predefined non-oscillatory patterns supported on $[0,1]$. $\bm B$ and $\bm C$ are the matrix form of phase and amplitude functions in Eq.~\eqref{eqn:para}.
+The pseudo-code of the proposed algorithm is given in Algorithm~\ref{alg:pgp}.
+We only put the most basic update procedure in the pseudo-code.
+We implement the gradient descent using Adam~\cite{kingma2014adam} with learning rate set to 0.005.

-Another simple initialization is to let $\uv_k=\sin(\zv_k)$.
-Since we adopt local patch analysis in Section \ref{sec:IF}, components after Fourier series expansion , $\{\widehat{s}_k(1) a_k(t) e^{i\phi_k(t)}\}_{k}$, become approximately orthogonal to each other in a short time domain.
-Hence, the LS in \eqref{eqn:ls} is able to recover the amplitude and phase functions corresponding to $\{\widehat{s}_k(1) \}$ since they usually have the largest $K$ magnitude.
+{ For each outer loop, we first update the parameterized phase and amplitude functions for each component using the GP based gradient descent method as introduced in Section~\ref{sec:MI}.
+Secondly, the oscillation patterns are updated with RBDR as illustrated in Section~\ref{sec:Shape}.
+For sparsely sampled signals (less than 1000 sample points as with the sparse PPG example), PiPs usually converges with two or three outer loop iterations with phase updating part converges within 3000 steps.
+An illustrative convergence pattern is shown in Figure~\ref{conv}, whereas we can observe the pattern updating stage is effective and crucial to the overall optimization process.
+Theoretical analysis of this alternative approach will be treated as a future work of this approach. }

-The LS problems are non-convex and hence we cannot guarantee convergence to the global minimizer.
-However, the iterative scheme seems to provide very good results and the algorithm generally converges after only a few iterations.
-The good performance of NOP might come from the fact that once the amplitude and phase function estimates are roughly good (might not be the global minimizer of LS problems), the shape estimation step can quickly provide very good estimate of shape functions, which can be guaranteed if we adopt methods in \cite{FMMD,xu2018recursive,MMD}. $h$ in Algorithm~\ref{alg:pgp} specifies whether we update shape functions first or not; if the initialization of shape functions are better than those of amplitude and phase functions, we choose $h=1$; otherwise, we choose $h=0$.
-The global convergence analysis would be an interesting future work.
+In many applications, e.g. ECG and PPG data analysis, heuristic properties of the physical system are often available and we know the rough range of instantaneous frequencies $\omega_k(t)$.
+Hence, we can apply a band-pass filter to $f(t)=\sum_{k=1}^{K} a_k(t)s_k(\phi_k(t))=\sum_{k=1}^K \sum_n \widehat{s}_k(n) a_k(t) e^{\imath n\phi_k(t)} $ with Fourier expansion on the shape function.
+Then, we estimate amplitude and phase of $\widehat{s}_k(1) a_k(t) e^{\imath\phi_k(t)}$ in a certain frequency band using traditional time-frequency analysis methods \cite{Daubechies1996,YANG2017}.
+Generally, $\widehat{s}_k(1)$ is much larger than the rest Fourier coefficients.
+Thus, by setting $K$ to $1$, Synchrosqueezed-based methods~\cite{daubechies2011synchrosqueezed} can be directly applied without a band filter.
+Another initialization method is to directly set $\uv_k=\sin(\zv_k)$.
+Since we adopt local patch segmentation in Section \ref{sec:MI}, components decomposed by Fourier series expansion become approximately orthogonal to each other in a short time period ($\{\widehat{s}_k(1) a_k(t) e^{\imath\phi_k(t)}\}_{k=1}^K$).
+Hence, Algorithm~\ref{alg:pgp} can recover the amplitude and phase functions corresponding to $\{\widehat{s}_k(1) \}_{k=1}^K$ since they usually have the largest $K$ magnitude.